 Windows and doors bring light in and can be a huge plus to a potential buyer.
 Make sure all your windows are clean (even the window sills, which can collect dirt and dust!).
-Before a showing, quickly clean the high traffic areas in your home like the back door.
-We always have fingerprints on our back patio door.
+Before a showing, quickly clean the high-traffic areas in your home, like the back door.
+Spot any fingerprints on the windows?
 Clean those off!

 5. Open your blinds.

-This is a tip from our realtor.
-When you leave your home for showing, open the blinds.
-Open blinds will bring light in, and having the blinds open will make your rooms and home appear larger.
-Try it!
+This is a realtor’s tip.
+When you leave your home for a showing, open the blinds.
+Open blinds will bring light in, making your rooms and home appear larger.
+Give it a try.
 It works!

 6. Paint trim and door frames.

-Trim and door frames take a huge beating.
-Especially if you have kiddos!
-Buy a gallon of trim paint and invest a Saturday afternoon touching up all the trim and door frames in your entire house.
+Trim and door frames take a huge beating, especially if you have kiddos!
+Buy a gallon of trim paint and spend a Saturday afternoon touching up all of your house’s trim and door frames.
 You will be amazed at the difference.
 Paint will make everything look clean and brand new.

-7. Wash down light switches and door handles.
+7. Wipe down light switches and door handles.

-Hands are dirty.
-Ha!
-Look around your home.
-You’ll find some fingerprints and smudges somewhere.
-I promise!
-They especially love to hang out around light switches and door knobs.
-Use a damp rag and a little bit of cleaner to clean all these areas.
-Our grungiest light switches were by the garage door, the sink disposal and in the bathrooms.
-Ick!
-You’ll want to clean those off!
+Look around your home, and you’ll likely find some fingerprints and smudges on light switches and doorknobs.
+Use a damp rag and a little cleaner to wipe all these areas.
+Hot tip: The grungiest light switches tend to be by the garage door, the sink disposal, and in bathrooms.

-Pantries sell homes.
-Make yours appear roomier by straightening the shelves, organizing and grouping like items, organizing with bins, throwing out expired food, sweeping and mopping the floor, wiping down the shelves and repainting and lining the shelves with fresh liner, if needed.
+When getting your house ready to sell, don’t overlook the power of your pantry.
+Make yours appear roomier by straightening the shelves, organizing and grouping like items, organizing with bins, throwing out expired food, sweeping and mopping the floor, wiping down the shelves, and repainting and lining the shelves with fresh liner if needed.
 Refill the cereal and snack tubs.
 If you are using the floor for extra storage, clear it.
-You want this space to appear as large as possible to have the buyer dreaming about how much room they’ll have!
+You want this space to appear as large as possible to have the buyer dreaming about how much room they’ll have to store their food!

-While you are in your kitchen, organize and purge the inside of your cabinets.
+While in your kitchen, organize and purge the inside of your cabinets.
 Donate dishes you don’t use.
-If you have a set of mixed and matched plastic lids and bowls like I did, get rid of them!
+If you have a set of mismatched plastic lids and bowls, get rid of them!
 Organize pan lids and like items in bins.
 Wipe down the inside of your cabinets with a damp rag.
 Replace the shelf liner.
 Organize that junk drawer.
 Clean out and organize under the sink.

 This is a great job for your teenagers.
-Every light bulb in the entire house (inside and out!) needs to be checked.
-Replace any burnt out ones with fresh bulbs.
+Every light bulb in the house (inside and out!) must be checked.
+Replace any burnt-out ones with fresh bulbs.

-This goes along with the light bulb tip!
+This goes along with the light bulb tip.
 When you leave your home for a showing, turn on your outside lights (even in the daytime).
 It makes your home feel more welcoming and bright when the lights are on.
-Inside my home, I always tried to have one light on in each room, either the big light or a lamp.
+Always try to have one light on in each room, either the big light or a lamp.
 You’ll want your home to appear welcoming and easy to show.

 12. Be the “cool” home.

-I always turned on all the ceiling fans before I left for a showing, and I lowered the air conditioning just a little bit.
-You don’t want your house to the “hot” house.
+Turn on all the ceiling fans before leaving the house for a showing, and lower the air conditioning just a little bit.
+You don’t want your house to be the “hot” house.
 A little bit cooler is always better than being a tad hot.

-The last rooms I check before leaving for a showing are the bathrooms!
-I have kids, so this is a must.
-Ha!
-Be sure the toilet is flushed (had to be said!) and close all the toilet lids.
+The last rooms to check before leaving for a showing are the bathrooms.
+If you have kids, this is a must.
+Be sure the toilet is flushed (had to be said!), and close all the toilet lids.
 Make sure you have a fresh toilet paper roll in your bathroom.
 It just makes it look better to be fully stocked.
 Make sure the bathroom garbage cans are empty.
-I keep some new bags in the bottom of my bathroom trash cans to make it easy to change out.
+Keep some new bags in the bottom of your bathroom trash cans to make it easy to change out.

 14. Declutter and paint your garage.

 Declutter the garage before showing your home.
-A crammed garage can be a huge turn-off.
+A cramped garage can be a huge turn-off.
 This is where renting a storage unit would come in handy as well.
-I have painted every wall in my current home at least three times (some more!), but I had honestly never even thought about painting my garage.
-Our realtor suggested it, and it has made a huge difference.
-I actually enjoy going in my garage again.
-It really looks amazing!
-A clean, organized and freshly painted garage could be a huge selling point.
+People often paint their interior walls but never think about their garage!
+It can make a huge difference.
+A clean, organized, freshly painted garage could be a huge selling point.

-This might seem simple, but don’t forget to take out the trash before a showing.
-I actually kept our kitchen trash can in our garage while our home was for sale.
-Yes, it’s a little bit inconvenient, but it did keep the stinky trash out of the house.
-It was right by the back door as I left.
-It was easy to grab and throw away in our big trash can on the way out.
+This might seem obvious but don’t forget to take out the trash before a showing.
+To make things easier, keep your kitchen trash can in your garage while your home is for sale.
+Yes, it’s a little bit inconvenient, but it keeps the trash out of sight and smelling range for prospective buyers.

 16. Keep your hampers empty.

-Trust me!
 No one wants to see your dirty clothes.
-We kept our hampers empty by putting all the dirty clothes in the washing machine.
-Each night I would sort them.
-Wash one color load and one white load and put them away.
-I wish I were always so on top of the laundry.
+Keep your hampers empty by putting all the dirty clothes in the washing machine and then sorting them at night.
+Wash one color load and one white load, then put them away.
+Bonus: You’ll be thrilled at how on top of laundry you are!

 17. Have a clean sink.

 Dirty dishes are the same as dirty clothes.
-No one wants to see those either!
-To make sure I always had a clean sink, I would empty the dishwasher in the morning.
-Throughout the day, every time we used a dish we would rinse it right then and put it in the dishwasher.
-I didn’t have to worry about doing a load of dishes last minute.
-It was always done.
-Another tip is to dry your sink out using a damp towel when you are finished rinsing dishes.
+No one wants to see those, either!
+To make sure you always have a clean sink, empty the dishwasher in the morning.
+Every time you use a dish, rinse it right then and put it in the dishwasher.
+That way, you don’t have to worry about doing a load of dishes at the last minute.
+It will already be done!
+Another tip is to dry your sink using a damp towel after rinsing dishes.
 Your sink will shine and hopefully impress a potential buyer.

 18. No pets allowed on showing days.

-I know we love our dog, but not everyone is an animal lover.
-I always loaded up our puppy and took him with us when we had a showing.
-Yes, it’s another inconvenience, but potential buyers will be able to look at your home in peace, and you won’t have to worry about your pet sneaking out when the front door or back gate is opened.
-Annnnnd honestly, your home will smell better without animals hanging around (see tip #3).
+Of course, you love your furry friends, but not everyone is an animal lover.
+Before prospective buyers come over for a showing, load up your pets into the car and take them with you.
+Yes, it’s another inconvenience, but potential buyers can look at your home in peace, and you won’t have to worry about your pet sneaking out when the front door or back gate is opened.
+And honestly, your home will smell better without animals hanging around (see tip #3).

 19. Vacuum and sweep.

 Clean floors are a must.
 Be sure to vacuum carpets and rugs.
-Sweep underneath tables and underneath furniture.
+Sweep underneath tables and underneath furniture, too.

 20. Refresh furniture.

 If you have furniture that is old and beaten up, refresh it!
-Our kitchen table chairs and bench has taken a beating over the years.
-I spent two days spray painting them with a fresh coat of paint.
-They looked brand new.
-It freshened up my whole kitchen and made it look 100% better.
-I also repainted our entryway bench.
-Paint is amazing!
+How?
+For example, if your kitchen table has taken a beating over the years, you can spray paint it with a fresh coat.
+It’ll look brand new and liven up your entire kitchen.
+Paint is amazing.
 Don’t be afraid to use it!

 21. Add fresh flowers.

-Have you ever sold a home?
-What are your favorite staging tips?
-Did we miss any things to do before selling your home?
-Let me know in the comments below!
+What are your favorite home staging tips?
+Did we miss any things to do before selling your house?

-If you are planning a big move, be sure to download my free moving binder printables.
+If you are planning a big move, download our free moving checklist and printables.
 Good luck selling your home!